babak2/AgentTraitsSim/README.md

 - The simulation results are saved in SVG format.
 Each output file includes plots showing the proportion of agents with trait 'A' and the proportion of agents with trait_2 'X' over time.
 - simulation_results.csv:  A CSV file containing svarious parameter combinations.

-An example is located in `example_data` directory.
+All the output files are stored in the `Output` directory.

 ## Output File Format

-After running the simulation for various parameter combinations, the program generates an output CSV file named `simulation_results.csv`.
+After running the simulation for various parameter combinations, the program generates an output CSV file named `simulation_results.csv` in the `Output` directory.
 The CSV file will have the following columns:

 |population_size|trait_prob|trait_2_prob|trait_link|payoff_bonus| filename                     |
 |---------------|----------|------------|----------|------------|------------------------------|